Certified Municipal Stormwater Inspector

 Course Length: 2 days/12 hours

-Early Registration Discount!
-Register 30+ days in advance of class start date and received a $50 discount.
-Organizations registering multiple students receive the $50 per person early registration discount, plus the $25 per person registration fee is waived!
+Early Group Registration Discount: Organizations registering multiple students receive the $50 per person early registration discount, plus the $25 per person registration fee is waived!

 Cancellations: Class fees are refunded if received 14 days prior to start date, registration fees are non-refundable.
 Substitutions are allowed with notification to our business office.
 Cancellation or reschedule requests made less than 14 days of the class start date may not receive a refund nor a transfer.
 You agree to these terms when registering for the training.